 How to create Manhattan Riffs

-- Use a different Vermouth: Vermouth is an essential part of the Manhattan cocktail.
+Use a different Vermouth: Vermouth is essential in the Manhattan cocktail.
 By choosing your Vermouth wisely, you can change the result significantly.

 How to create Old Fashioned Variations

 The Old Fashioned is probably the cocktail with the most options for riffs.

 The fact that the simple three-ingredient cocktail primary showcases the base alcohol makes it easy to invent amazing variations.

 You could take a spirit you love and find bitters to match it.
 There are various delicious Old Fashioned riffs with Rum, Mezcal, or Gin as a base.

 And other components are also interchangeable.
 So here's some inspiration:

 Replace Sweetener: The classic muddled sugar cube often gets replaced with simple syrup.
 But why not take it further and use some more special syrups?

 Try Pineapple syrup for a Rum Old Fashioned, agave syrup for a Mezcal Old Fashioned.
 Or simply use honey to sweeten the cocktail and create a richer mouthfeel.

 Change the base spirit: The easiest and most common way to create an Old Fashioned variation is to change the base element.
 You can also create a split-based version that is not consisting of one but of two spirits.